Sierra Leone election: Julius Maada Bio re-elected as opposition cries foul

 Saturday's vote took place amid tension but President Bio had called on Sierra Leoneans to "keep the peace".

-The 59-year-old is due to be sworn in for his second five-year term soon.
+The retired army brigadier took part in a military coup during the country's civil war in 1992, only to overthrow the military junta itself in 1996 and pave the way for free elections that year.

+Scenes of celebration have been reported in the capital, Freetown, with Mr Bio's supporters hoisting his banner and marching across the wet streets of the city.

 The rivalry between him and Dr Kamara, 72, was a repeat of the closely fought 2018 election, which went to a second round.

 This time Dr Kamara, who was the candidate for the All People's Congress (APC), has alleged that his electoral agents were not allowed to verify the ballot counting.